- Publish Date: 13-01-2019 / 3:20 AM

-White vinegar uses – use of vinegar: Vinegar is a condiment that is typically used in the kitchen as a cooking ingredient and for making salad dressings and dips, etc. White vinegar is a cheap and readily available household ingredient mostly used in cooking.
+White vinegar uses using vinegar for cleaning.
+Vinegar is a condiment typically used in the kitchen as a cooking ingredient and salad dressings and dips.
+White vinegar is a cheap and readily available household ingredient mostly used in cooking.

-However, you will be surprised to learn about many benefits of white vinegar uses at home that many are not aware existed.
+However, you will be surprised to learn many white vinegar benefits and uses at home that many are unaware existed.
 Many people are not aware that white vinegar uses around the house are widespread.

-Aside from cleaning fruits and veggies, vinegar can also be used as a cleaning agent for eliminating carpet stains.
+Besides cleaning fruits and veggies, vinegar can also be used as a cleaning agent to eliminate carpet stains.
 Here is how:

 For light stains: Combine 2 tablespoons of salt and 100 ml of white vinegar.
 Rub on the affected areas, allow them to dry, and then vacuum.

 For darker stains: Make the same solution, but this time add 2 tablespoons of borax.
-Apply it on the carpet stains, let them dry, and then vacuum.
+Apply it to the carpet stains, let them dry, and then vacuum.

 Believe it or not, one of the great white vinegar uses is that you can clean melting salt from your winter shoes.
 Snow and ice can be harsh on your boots, but more than that, the salt that is used to melt ice can be more damaging to your footwear.

-Another one of great white vinegar uses is in the area of wound cleaning.
+Another great white vinegar use is for cleaning wounds.
 After a painful fall or accidentally hitting any part of your body, you can prevent bruises from forming or getting infected with white vinegar.

 Leaving this white vinegar mixed with apple cider for about a couple of hours can eliminate any lingering smell or odors.
 The reason this works is that white vinegar has acetic acid and can neutralize alkaline odors.

-Now that you know much about white vinegar uses, will you try it?
-Given all these great uses of vinegar, it is highly recommended that you never run out of this condiment called vinegar in your home.
+Now that you know much about white vinegar uses, and in particular, using vinegar for cleaning, try it often.
+Given all these great white vinegar benefits at home, it is highly recommended that you never run out of this condiment called vinegar in your home.